High-z galaxies with JWST and local analogues -- it is not only star formation: Introduction

 The molecular hydrogen emission spectrum coming from ionized gas offers a powerful way to characterise the physical conditions in the warm molecular regions \citep[e.g.][]{blackFluorescentExcitationInterstellar1987,kaplanExcitationMolecularHydrogen2017} and will provide novel information on the nature of $z\sim 2$ galaxies although the detection of a large set of rovibrational lines of \hmol\ will likely be challenging in most cases.

-One challenging aspect of the NIRSpec ERO data is the overall flux calibration.
-That flux calibration will be a challenge for NIRSpec has been clear for a long time given the very small slits, but it was mostly expected to be due to slit losses \citep[e.g.][]{jakobsenNearInfraredSpectrographNIRSpec2022,ferruitNearInfraredSpectrographNIRSpec2022}.
-In the ERO data, however, the spectra seem to be affected by more than that.
-In section~\ref{sec:data} I introduce the ERO data and I will there present the method I adopted to correct the flux calibration of the spectra which is complementary to those used in the literature, I also will present the new redshift determinations here.
+That flux calibration will be a challenge for NIRSpec has been clear for a long time given the very small slits \citep[e.g.][]{jakobsenNearInfraredSpectrographNIRSpec2022,ferruitNearInfraredSpectrographNIRSpec2022}. {\new In section~\ref{sec:data} I will discuss the method I adopted to correct the flux calibration of the spectra which is complementary to those used in the literature}, I also will present the new redshift determinations here.
 I will discuss the emission line measurements in section~\ref{sec:measurements}.
 In section~\ref{sec:empirical} I propose a modification to the standard temperature sensitive abundance estimation method to reduce the senstivity to flux calibration errors and use this to derive electron temperatures and oxygen abundances which I compare to the literature on these sources. \ref{sec:photo-ionization} is dedicated to fits of photoionization models to the fluxes of these high-z galaxies and section~\ref{sec:source_of_ionization} has an in-depth discussion of the ionizing sources in these galaxies which until then I will tacitly assume to be star formation.
 In section~\ref{sec:comp_to_local} I compare to local analogues and this feeds into the discussion in section~\ref{sec:gas_phase} before I conclude in section~\ref{sec:discussion}.

 Where relevant I have adopted a Kroupa \citep{2001MNRAS.322..231K} initial mass function and I will use a cosmology with $\Omega_m=0.3$, $\Omega_\Lambda=0.7$ and $h=0.7$.
 For forbidden and helium emission lines with rest wavelengths below 1$\mu$m I will indicate that wavelength of the transition in \AA, while for longer wavelength lines I will indicate the wavelength in $\mu$m.
 Thus \siii{9533} for the \siii{} line at 9533.2\AA, but \hei{1.083} for the \hei{} line at 1.083$\mu$m.
 All wavelengths are given in vacuum.